Alkhaleel4/software-engineering-assignment/README.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

+---APPROACH: Waterfall methodology involves linear approach to software development,where each phase is compleated before moving to the other.WHILE Agile methodology involves increasing improvement approach to software development.

+---FLEXIBILITY: Waterfall methodology is inflexible to change.WHILE Agile methodology is adaptable to changes.

+---CUSTOMER INVOLVEMENT: Waterfall limits the involvement of customers.WJHILE Agile is customer-centric.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.